Uber aims to launch in Lower Mainland by late 2019 | CBC News

 Uber aims to launch in Lower Mainland by late 2019, but uncertainty remains over rest of B.C.

-Ridesharing service to finalize communities where it will operate closer to launch date
+Ride-hailing service says it will likely operate only in Metro Vancouver at first

-People living in Metro Vancouver could be hopping in an Uber by late 2019.
+People living in the Lower Mainland could be hopping in an Uber by late 2019.

-But the ride-hailing service won't yet say whether it will operate in smaller B.C. municipalities.
+But the ride-hailing service won't definitively say whether it will operate outside that region — or in sizeable B.C. municipalities such as Victoria and Kelowna — due to the province's requirement that drivers hold a commercial license.

-The company announced Wednesday that it will apply to the B.C.
-Passenger Transportation Board to operate in Metro Vancouver, the Fraser Valley, and Sea-to-Sky communities including Squamish.
+The company announced Wednesday it will apply to the B.C.
+Passenger Transportation Board to operate in region one, which includes Metro Vancouver, the Fraser Valley, Squamish, Whistler and Lilllooet.

-The company will finalize the communities where it operates closer to launch date, based on the number of qualified drivers who sign up to use the app.

-The board expects it will take between six to eight weeks to evaluate applications.
+That doesn't mean customers in all those areas will be able to use the app when it launches.

-"We're optimistic that Uber will be here for the busy holiday season," Michael van Hemmen, Uber's head of Western Canada, said in a release.
+"Day 1, we likely will not be operating throughout all of region one," Michael van Hemmen, Uber's head of Western Canada, told CBC News.

+"It will likely be a smaller subset of region one, focused on Metro Vancouver proper.
+As we're able to attract drivers, we can consider more communities."

+The transportation board will start accepting applications Sept.
+3, with a processing time of six to eight weeks.

-The company said it remains interested in operating across B.C., but says the province's proposed regulations aren't conducive to operating in smaller municipalities.
+The company says it remains interested in operating across B.C., but argues the province's regulations have kneecapped their ability to operate in smaller municipalities by shrinking the pool of qualified drivers.

-The B.C. government has mandated that ride-hailing drivers hold a Class 4 commercial licence, rather than a standard Class 5 license held by most motorists.
+The B.C. government says ride-hailing drivers must hold a Class 1, 2, or 4 commercial licence, rather than a standard Class 5 license held by most drivers.

+Only people over the age of 19 can apply for a commercial licence.
+Drivers must have had fewer than four penalty point incidents in the past two years and no driving-related criminal convictions within the past three years.

+Alberta also requires Class 4 licenses for ride-hailing drivers, and Uber says that has shut out smaller markets such as Fort McMurray.

+The company wants the B.C. government to reduce red tape by allowing Class 5 licenses, while weeding out unsafe drivers through ICBC driving record checks.

-But B.C.'s transportation minister has said she won't budge on the requirement, citing passenger safety.
+But B.C.
+Transportation Minister Claire Trevena has said she won't budge on the licence requirement, citing passenger safety.

 Uber is encouraging prospective drivers to start the process to obtain a Class 4 licence with ICBC.